lubomirkamensky/lubolab/content/post/astronomical-events.md

 All hourly, daily, monthly, yearly data is materialized in the Firebase.
 The load is driven by  new control table [t_ loaded_ periods](https://github.com/lubomirkamensky/personal_dwh/blob/master/astronomical_mart/db/tables/t_loaded_periods.tbl).
 The range of data for the actual load is defined by views [v_ load_ scope](https://github.com/lubomirkamensky/personal_dwh/blob/master/astronomical_mart/db/views/v_load_scope.vw) and [v_ load_ range](https://github.com/lubomirkamensky/personal_dwh/blob/master/astronomical_mart/db/views/v_load_range.vw)

-The limitation of Google Apps Script is a time constraint for an execution.
+<div class="c_alert c_alert-success"><i class="fa fa-info-circle"></i> The limitation of Google Apps Script is a time constraint for an execution.
 It can run for a maximum period of 4-5 minutes.
-As we already have load control, using load scope views,  it is not a big deal to process data in small batches, manageble in given time frame.
+As we already have load control, using load scope views,  it is not a big deal to process data in small batches, manageble in given time frame. </div>

 The script for loading the astro events into detail layer is here [pdwh_ detail_ event_ astro.gs](https://github.com/lubomirkamensky/personal_dwh/blob/master/detail_layer/jobs/gappscript/pdwh_detail_event_astro.gs)